Partial monoids and Dold-Thom functors: Partial monoids and infinite loop spaces

 We have the following generalization of the Dold-Thom theorem:

-\begin{theorem*} Let $M$ be the filtered partial abelian monoid corresponding to a perfect connective $\Omega'$-spectrum $\mathcal M$ with a good base point.
-Then the spaces $M[S^n]$ form a connective spectrum $M[\mathcal S]$, weakly homotopy equivalent to $\mathcal M$.
-The functor $X\to\pi_*M[X]$ coincides on connected spaces with the reduced homology with coefficients in $\mathcal M$. \end{theorem*}
+\begin{theorem} Let $M$ be partial abelian monoid corresponding to a connective spectrum $\mathcal M$.
+Then the spaces $M[S^n]$ form a connective spectrum weakly equivalent to $\mathcal M$.
+The functor coincides with the reduced homology with coefficients in $\mathcal M$. \end{theorem}